• Skip to main content

 How to Spot a Bootleg?

 You can check out our guide on how to spot a bootleg figure.
 Essentially, if the price is too good to be true, it usually is.
 This means that if you spot a figure being sold way below its fair market value, it is most likely a bootleg.
 Some retailers would call it “China version” so if you ever see any figure being sold as “China version”, that’s a bootleg.
-Not to be confused with anime figures wearing a qipao.
+Not to be confused with anime figures wearing a China Dress or qipao.
 I would not recommend buying anime figures from Ebay, Amazon, Taobao and Alibaba.
 Amazon JP is an exception as they actually sell many legit anime figures.
-Just check the seller ratings before proceeding with your purchase.
+Check the seller ratings before proceeding with your purchase.

 What Company Makes the Best Anime Figures?